Exchange semester Bachelor

 Language: see info sheet on partner university map - 'language for motivation letter'

-Max.
-3200 characters and addressed to the appropriate academic advisor
+Ca. 3200 characters, including spaces, PDF-format, 2 MB file size.
+Should be addressed to the appropriate academic advisor

 A CV (PDF)

 Language: English (unless you are exclusively applying for universities in German speaking countries)